Skip to content

 What is Sales Automation?
 Guide to More Productive Sales

-Regardless of their finger dexterity and caffeine consumption, every sales rep can save at least an hour a day through efficient sales automation.
+Every sales rep can save at least an hour a day through efficient sales automation.

-Sending follow-up emails, scouring the web for leads, running reports — these small tasks add up.
+Sending follow-up emails, scouring the web for leads, running reports...these small tasks add up.

 What is sales automation?

-For example, many SDRs automate their cold outreach process with sales engagement software.
+Many SDRs automate their cold outreach process with sales engagement software.

 These tools allow them to create cold email templates that auto-personalise when sent to a lead.